Definition of an AV Audio and Speech system

 2. Sound Reinforcement systems

 Sound reinforcement systems are used for amplifying sounds and music.
-They are used for amplification of music as well as speech.
 They are usually used in concerts or during live events and presentations.

 What makes a good Audio and Speech system